 - Selamectin (brand name Revolution), a parasite preventative applied to the skin, is effective in treating Cheyletiella.

 - Milbemycin (brand name Interceptor) is an oral parasite preventative that has also been used in cats and dogs to treat Cheyletiella.

-- Ivermectin is an anti-mite medication can be given orally or by injection.
+- Ivermectin is an anti-mite medication that can be given orally or by injection.
 The doses required have caused adverse reactions, however, especially in some herding breeds of dogs along with a few other breeds, as well as occasional sensitive individuals.